Historic signatures for the blanket system

 for the ITER blanket in April 2013, the first of seven Procurement Arrangements for the blanket system were signed last week between the ITER Organization and the Chinese and Korean Domestic Agencies.

 China and Korea will share the procurement of the blanket shield blocks—the "backside" of the 440 blanket modules that support the plasma-facing first wall and provide neutron shielding for the vacuum vessel and coil systems.
-These thick steel blocks, weighing up to 4 tons a piece, also have to accommodate interfaces with other components and in particular a large number of diagnostic systems.
+These thick steel blocks, weighing up to four tonnes a piece, also have to accommodate interfaces with other components and in particular a large number of diagnostic systems.
 For this reason there are a total of 28 major design variants and 150 or more minor design variants.